 You will need a password and User ID in order to log into this private IP address and make the necessary changes in the firmware of your modem which will help you a lot regarding both basic as well as advanced settings of your router.

-Steps to find your router’s IP address – It might happen that your IP address isn’t 192.168.0.1 and that is perfectly okay, all routers do not have the same IP address.
-So, here is how you could find out the IP address of your router.
+It might happen that your IP address isn’t 192.168.0.1 and that is perfectly okay, all routers do not have the same IP address.
+So, here is how you can find your router IP address easily.